torvalds/linux/Documentation/driver-api/usb/gadget.rst

 endpoints and device speeds; and it simulates control, bulk, and to some extent interrupt transfers.
-That lets you develop some parts of a gadget driver on a normal PC, without any special hardware, and perhaps with the assistance of tools such as GDB running with User Mode Linux.
+That lets you develop some parts of a gadget driver on a normal PC, without any special hardware, and perhaps with the assistance of tools such as GDB running with User Mode GNU/Linux.
 At least one person has expressed interest in adapting that approach, hooking it up to a simulator for a microcontroller.
 Such simulators can help debug subsystems where the runtime hardware is unfriendly to